JanekP04/My-First-Repository/src/pages/posts/post-5.md

 -Expansionary Monetary Policy:Central banks lower interest rates to stimulate borrowing and spending, thus increasing aggregate demand.
 This encourages businesses to invest and consumers to spend, which can lead to economic expansion.

-- Contractionary Monetary Policy: Central banks raise interest rates to reduce borrowing and spending, thereby cooling down an overheating economy and controlling inflation.
+-Contractionary Monetary Policy: Central banks raise interest rates to reduce borrowing and spending, thereby cooling down an overheating economy and controlling inflation.
 Higher interest rates make borrowing more expensive, leading to decreased investment and consumption.

 <br>